BiesenHome

 Also nothing to complain on the graphics side of things, the C&T chip is connected via VLB to the processor so it definitely is speedy enough in DOS and the active matrix LCD is crisp, it shows no smearing or ghosting neither in Windows nor in key DOS softwares.

 All in all, the Libretto is a nice DOS retro gaming machine for 2D titles of around the mid 90s that work with VGA on the built in LCD or even Super-VGA on a external display.
 The P75 w/o MMX and 2nd level cache is not powerful enough for 3D titles above Quake or Duke3D.
 For mobile office use, it’s however totally unsuitable due to the maldesigned input devices.
-It could have been a nice, pocketable word processor hadn’t Toshi screwed up the keyboard, especially since it’s totally silent – no fan, no hard-disk after the CF upgrade and the larger battery give it about 4 hours of continous use.

 Technical Specs Libretto 50ct